alexyingchen/accessguide/content/programmers.md

 For large blocks of text:
 * Provide a way to select foreground and background colors
-* Set maximum width to 80 characters
+* Set max width to 80 characters
 * Align the text, don’t justify
-* Provide a way to resize text up to 200% without assistive tech that doesn’t require horizontal scrolling
+* Provide a way to resize text up to 200% without assistive tech

 **Disabilities**: visual
 **WCAG number + conformance**: 1.4.8 AAA

 ### P21.
-Make sure there’s no double scrolling
+Use responsive layouts
 > I don't think this website was built for phones, every time I try to scroll it just moves around.

 Ensure the content is responsive and fits within the viewport.
 If the user resizes the viewport, make sure that this doesn’t hide content or cause scrolling in two directions.